 Everytown for Gun Safety is a nonprofit started as a grassroots movement by moms, students, and survivors of gun violence.
 Their work includes advocacy at the local, state, and federal levels, as well as supporting survivors, representing them in court, and working to spread awareness of the need for gun safety.
 You can donate through their website.

 Making your voice heard to the people in power, especially as many of them might be up for reelection soon, is one impactful way to make sure the opinion of the people is honored: More than half of Americans favor stronger gun laws as of 2021, according to Pew Research Center data.

+With Election Day having passed, you might have new representatives in office — if you didn’t already look up their stance on gun violence prevention during the election cycle, it’s important to do so now.
+You can also do research into which senators have taken money from the National Rifle Association (NRA).
 You can find your representatives in the House and Senate on Congress’s website, as well as their contact information.
 But as activists like Olivia Julianna have pointed out online, this is not only a federal issue — your state and local governments should also be held accountable for their role in gun safety laws.
 You can also find your state legislators online.

 Get involved with a local or national organization.

 States United to Prevent Gun Violence has a map with 32 affiliated state organizations — if your state is on there, you can learn more about the efforts happening in your state to prevent gun violence, and figure out how to get involved.
 You can sign petitions, attend protests, learn more about the laws specific to your area, help educate others you know, and more.

 Many college campuses also have Students Demand Action — if there isn’t already one at your school, they have an organizing toolkit on their website.
 You can also join their Calling Team or Twitter Team, as well as apply for their Summer Leadership Academy.

 Contact your school about preventing gun violence on campus.